Do you know where your clothes come from and how they're being made? We say: It's time for an ethical fashion revolution!

 But there are times where we just need to buy something new.
 If that’s the case, we should stop being cheap skates and keep an eye on fair production, human rights and clean, organic & sustainable materials.

-I tell you: in Berlin, it isn’t!
+We tell you: in Berlin, it isn’t!
 There is such a cool new wave of sustainable chic, plus heaps of modern street wear labels that make fair fashion fun and accessible for everyone.
 No need to wear hippie pants or earthy, “potato-sacky” clothes anymore.

 THE BIGGEST BENEFITS OF BUYING FAIR FASHION